jervo/IDM241/docs/assignments/assignment-beta.md

 Build/code your "Alpha" your microinteraction

-- One to three functional microinteraction object(s) centered horiznatally at the top of your web page
+- One to three functional microinteraction object(s) centered horizontally at the top of your web page
 - Under your functional "Alpha" microinteraction object(s) list:
   - TRIGGERS - Describe in detail what event(s) will start your microinteraction.
   - RULES - Describe in detail all of the rules in your microinteraction (2-3).